YJazzar/Electron-MediaPlayer/README.md

 - Changed table headers so that they become dynamically selected.
 To change the ordering and which columns to present, changes only need to happen in the config file.
 - Added functionality to read the duration of a file.
 - Renamed project from Electron-MediaPlayer to tnyPlayer
+- Made all table headers to have equal width
+-
 ### 5/11/2020:
 - Added the first successful React-Player tag.
 - Now the player can functionally play any media file (tested on .mp3 and .mp4 so far)